christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \nabla_{\theta_1} L = \Big(\nabla_{\text{CE inputs}}  \text{CrossEntropy} \times \nabla_{\text{Softmax inputs}} \text{Softmax}\Big) \times \nabla_{\text{Dense2 inputs}} \text{Dense}^2 \times \nabla_{\text{ReLU inputs}} \text{ReLu} \times \nabla_{\theta_1} \text{Dense}^1  $$

-To reduce the number of operations, it is better to compute the gradients from the top layer to the bottom layer: matrix multiplication of earlier gradients can be reused.
+We see that the matrix multiplications inside the brackets for Dense layers are common, and it is possible to compute them once.
+To reduce the number of matrix mulplications, it is better to compute the gradients from the top layer to the bottom layer and reuse previous computations of matrix multiplication for earlier gradients.

 <img src="{{ site.url }}/img/deeplearningcourse/DL8.png">